 Smart App

-OneLife X uses a smart app available for Android and iOS devices.
-Given that the app is still in development and the developers are still refining and correcting the app, I was, unfortunately, unable to connect OneLife X to the app.
+OneLife X uses a smart app that is available for Android and iOS devices.
+Given that the app is still in development and the developers are still refining and correcting it, I was, unfortunately, unable to connect OneLife X to the app.
 However, this is no reason not to touch on some of the great features offered by this app.

 It is a very nicely designed app with fantastic UI and UX features.
 If you connect OneLife X to the app, new controls and views open up.
 I would highlight the real-time overview of the current indoor air quality and the detailed overview of the air quality for specific hours.
 Just below the instant air quality display is an ambient air quality display based on the location you entered when setting up the app.